hspaans/elixir-devcontainer/README.md

-# vscode-devcontainer-elixer
+# vscode-devcontainer-elixir
-VSCode Devcontainer for Elixer
+VSCode Devcontainer for Elixir